nan-dre/OLDI/README.md

 PyQt is a python binding for the popular Qt cross-platform C++ GUI framework.
 This is what I used to design the User Interface, together with the Qt Designer app easily create custom widget using drag and drop default widgets.

 ## fbs
 Fbs is a Python-based build tool for PyQt.
-I hade a breakthrough when I found that I could so easily package my python app into a standalone .exe installer.
+I hade a breakthrough when I found that I could so easily package my python app into a Windows standalone .exe installer or a Linux .deb file.
 Neat stuff!

 # Usage
 The app consists of 3 main tabs: books, students and borrows.